asksac/PrivateRouting/tf_modules/proxy_ec2/README.md

 # Module: proxy\_ec2

 This module can be used to deploy an HAProxy cluster running on EC2 instances, and managed by an EC2 Auto Scaling group.
+Each instance of the module can support upto 50 port mappings in the proxy configuration.

 ### Usage: